youssefHosni/Practical-Time-Series-In-Python/README.md

 This repository contins the codes and the data used in the [Time Series In Python series of articles on medium](https://medium.com/@youssefraafat57/list/time-series-in-python-a152db6b5b2c), this series will contain ten articles as the following:

 1. Manipulating Time Series Data In Python Pandas [A Practical Guide] [Codes & Data](https://github.com/youssefHosni/Time-Series-With-Python/tree/main/Time%20Series%20Manipulation) | [Article](https://pub.towardsai.net/manipulating-time-series-data-in-python-49aed42685a0)
-2. Time Series Analysis in Python Pandas [A Practical Guide]
+2. Time Series Analysis in Python Pandas [A Practical Guide] [Codes & Data](https://github.com/youssefHosni/Time-Series-With-Python/tree/main/Time%20Series%20Analysis) | [Article](https://pub.towardsai.net/time-series-data-analysis-in-python-1492ee4ca974)
 3. Visualizing Time Series Data in Python [A practical Guide]
 4. Arima Models in Python [A practical Guide] [Part1]
 5. Arima Models in Python [A practical Guide] [Part2]